 Recipe Notes

-Keep for up to two days in an airtight container.
+Keep for 3-4 days in an airtight container.

 Sisley White says